barde/argusai/docs/migration-to-free-tier.md

 ```

 2. Test with real GitHub webhooks
-3. Monitor logs for errors
+3. Monitor logs for errors with `wrangler tail`
-4. Check KV for any failed reviews
+4. Check logs for any failed reviews using `wrangler tail --search "ERROR"`

 ## Phase 6: Production Deployment